OK HOSA By-Laws

 b.
 Members, with the exception of honorary members, shall pay annual local, state and national affiliation fees.

 c.
-The membership year for classes beginning in the fall shall begin on the opening day of the fall semester and continue for one calendar year.
-Affiliation fees for Oklahoma Chapters must be received by National HOSA on or before January 1 of the membership year.
+Aligning with National HOSA’s membership year, Oklahoma membership year will run from August 1st through July 31st.
 Oklahoma membership affiliation must be completed on or before the last day of State Leadership Conference registration deadline.
-Affiliation fees for Oklahoma students who enroll after January 1 must be received by national HOSA on or before March 1 of that same year.
+Affiliation fees for Oklahoma students must be received by national HOSA on or before March 1 of that same year.
 Students who do not affiliate by the appropriate date shall be ineligible to participate in the Competitive Events Program for State Leadership Conference or seek state office.
 A 100% Affiliation Certificate may be issued by National HOSA based on National HOSA affiliation guidelines.

 Section 2.
 Active HOSA chapters may be organized in schools offering Health Careers Education programs or an organized pre Health Careers Education program.